jjloomis/wordpress-basics/finding-plugin-instructions.md

 1. From the Dashboard, click Plugins.
 2. In the list of installed plugins, find the plugin you would like to deactivate and click Deactivate.

+1. Go to the WordPress Plugin Directory.
+2.